rapido-mobile/rapido-flutter/README.md

 2. Default CRUD UI that your users can use for displaying, creating, editing, and deleting documents in the list.

 ## Importing
-Everything you need is in documents.dart:
+Everything you need is in rapido.dart:

 ```
 import 'package:rapido/rapido.dart';